Center for Public Safety Innovation

 The W/B HIDTA’s mission is to reduce drug trafficking and misuse by improving interagency collaboration, promoting accurate and timely information and intelligence sharing, and providing specialized training and other resources to its law enforcement, intelligence, treatment, and prevention initiatives.
 Lead by an executive board consisting of public safety partners across the region, the W/B HIDTA is at the focal point of the Center’s applied research activity.

-• Provided training to 2,707 officers, agents, analysts, and support staff.
+• Trained 3,105 officers, agents, analysts and support staff.

 ODMAP has become one of the most important tools supporting life-saving response efforts nationally by both public health and safety partners.
 Millions of funds have been invested into the system by ONDCP, the Bureau of Justice Assistance (BJA), and the Centers for Disease Control and Prevention (CDC) to better track fatal and non-fatal overdose rates.
 The system has become a component of jurisdictional response and is currently used in all 50 states, plus the District of Columbia and Puerto Rico.
 Nationwide participation is significant including the following: